Andhra Pradesh Capital Region

 Andhra Pradesh Capital Region (ISO: Āndhra Pradēś Rājadhāni Prāntaṁ) is the metropolitan area of the capital city of Andhra Pradesh in India.
 The region is spread across the districts of Krishna, Guntur, Palnadu, NTR, Bapatla and Eluru.
 It includes the major cities of Vijayawada and Guntur.
-Vijayawada is the largest city and headquarters of the region.
+Vijayawada is the largest city in the region.
 It is one the most populated metropolitan areas in Andhra Pradesh.
 The region is under the jurisdiction of Andhra Pradesh Capital Region Development Authority and covers an area of 8603 sqkm under 58 mandals.
-The capital city Amaravati is an urban notified area and will cover 217.23 km2, within the Andhra Pradesh Capital Region.
+The capital city Amaravati is an urban notified area spanning 217.23 km2, within the Andhra Pradesh Capital Region.

 Background

 After the bifurcation of United Andhra Pradesh, the newly formed Government of Andhra Pradesh constituted the Andhra Pradesh Capital Region Development Authority in 2014 and the Andhra Pradesh Capital Region was formed with a extent of 7319 km2.
 The limits of the region was expanded on 22 September 2015, which resulted in addition and removal of the mandals and villages taking the total area to 8603 km2.
 As of 1 August 2020, government of Andhra Pradesh proposed three capitals, which are Visakhapatnam as the executive capital, Amaravati as the legislative capital, and Kurnool as the judicial capital, but the process was cancelled and reverted back to the original 2014 plan of a singular capital city at Amaravati on 22 November 2021.